 The Company is exposed to credit risk only with respect to uncertainties as to timing and amount of collectability of receivables.
-The Company believes its credit risk is low because its receivables are primarily comprised of goods and services tax (GST), which is recoverable from the governing body in Canada.
+The Company believes its credit risk is low because a portion of receivables are comprised of goods and services tax (GST), which is recoverable from the governing body in Canada.
+In addition, the Company has extended a loan to an arms-length party.
+Management believes that the credit risk concentration with respect to the loan is remote.
+Management does not believe the receivables are impaired.